-The Agency participated in case studies on vehicle and subsystem authorisation, collecting and analysing progress and problems, making comparisons with the defined (master) process and the rules published for the authorisation of vehicles, document sources of problems and look for solutions especially those which require a European answer.
+The Agency participated in case studies on vehicle and sub-system authorisation, collecting and analysing progress and problems, making comparisons with the defined (master) process and the rules published for the authorisation of vehicles, document sources of problems and look for solutions especially those which require a European answer.

-Outputs 2014 Legal Basis Planned timing KPI Achieved 1 Participation in case studies on vehicle and subsystem authorisation Agency Regulation Art.
-6, Directive 2004/49/EC Art.
-17 Ongoing - Yes 2 Report on activity and indication of lessons learnt on granting vehicle authorisations December 2014 Partially Individual reports but not a consolidate d report - instead an ongoing issues list will be developed and maintained
+O utputs 2014 Legal basis Planned timing KPI Achieved st articipation in case udies on vehicle and ub-system authorisation Agency Regulation Article 6, Directive 2004/49/EC Article 17 Ongoing - Yes in le eport on activity and dications of lessons arnt on granting vehicle uthorisations Agency Regulation Article 6, Directive 2004/49/EC Article 17 December 2014 - Partially Individual reports but not a consolidated report - instead an ongoing issues list will be developed and maintained of the railway legislation; summarises the legal and institutional framework established to enhance technical and operational compatibility between rail networks and provides indicators to evaluate progress in railway interoperability.

-5.4 Biennial "Railway report": interoperability part
+5.4.
+Biennial 'Railway report': interoperability part

-In order to monitor the level of achievement of the objectives of the Interoperability Directive to provide an objective analysis of developments in this area, the Agency bi-annually delivers a report on progress with railway interoperability in the European Union.
-The report identifies the problems with implementation of the railway legislation; summarises the legal and institutional framework established to enhance technical and operational compatibility between rail networks and provides indicators to evaluate progress in railway interoperability.
+In order to monitor the level of achievement of the objectives of the Interoperability Directive to provide an objective analysis of developments in this area, the Agency biennially delivers a report on progress with railway interoperability in the European Union.
+The report identifies the problems with implementation